Georgia Foreclosure: Non-Judicial State Explained

 Right of Redemption

-- Reinstate the loan by paying missed payments and fees
+- Reinstate the loan by paying missed payments and associated fees before the sale.

-- Negotiate a loan modification with your lender
+- Negotiate a loan modification to adjust terms with the lender.

-- Sell the property yourself to avoid foreclosure
+- Sell the property to avoid foreclosure altogether.

 Deficiency Judgments